Ericsson: Smart Home Privacy: How to Avoid ‘Data Paparazzi’

 In a similar vein, could the increasing number of smart, connected devices coming into our lives start acting like covert “data paparazzi”?
 And what can we do to avoid it?
 Find out here.

-Today, our devices collect and forward information to all sorts of external parties: our home security alarm provider, our electricity supplier, our fitness watch vendor, our car manufacturer, and so on.
+Today, our devices collect and forward information to all sorts of external parties: our home security alarm provider, our electricity supplier, our fitness watch vendor, our car manufacturer, our security needs to be good enough that it deters attackers and so on.
 Smart assistants listen to our voice commands and take that information to the internet to execute our orders.

 But smart devices go beyond the obvious too – they can be anything from a connected toaster to a washing machine, sewing machine, or a toothbrush!